BirdsAreFlyingCameras/WebParse/README.md

 # WebParse
-Version Number: Beta 0.1.3
+Version Number: Beta 0.2

 About:

-This is a text parsing script to pull phone numbers, emails, names, and addresses from the output of a web request.
+This is a parsing script to pull phone numbers, emails, names, and addresses from the output of a web request.

-I plan to integrate this into an OSINT automation tool that I am coding up.
+I plan to integrate this into an OSINT automation tool that I am working on.
 This is one of many modules for that project.

 Goals: